 Well, good for them!
 Cause those are some of the skills I have managed to finally build and wreak rewards from even for my creative disciplines.
 It took a lotta ego taming leme tell you that!

 b) Compassion to yourselves and others.
 Give yourself the honour of being heard… by yourself.
 Yup.
 I said it.
-Lots of folks have that internal dialogue that is always thinking about the others and always wanting to cater to them and so much so that there is much less than half the time and energy spent listening to our own needs, and making the the very very difficult effort of taking care of our own selves.
-It’s the hardest thing for a giver type personality to do actually.
-This involves, physical, emotional, mental health, yes as much as we hate doctors visits, go and get your vitamins D, B and iron levels checked, sugar, cholesterol, and demand and insist on them, pay for them, that’s why you earn, take some mindfulness classes, or do a one on one with a mental health professional, explore your inner workings (introspection), close your eyes and intuit one person from your friends and family circles that your heart feels like connecting with that day and give them a call and half that 2 hour conversation with them, lighten your burdens, add value to their day, give yourself and them a reason to smile and miss you more.
+Lots of folks have that internal dialogue that is always thinking about the others and always wanting to cater to them and so much so that there is much less than half the time and energy spent listening to our own needs, and making the task very, very difficult to take care of our own selves.
+It’s the hardest thing for a “giver” type of personality to do, actually.
+This involves, physical, emotional, mental health, yes as much as we hate doctors visits, go and get your vitamins D, B and iron levels checked, including sugar levels, and cholesterol, and demand and insist on them, pay for them, that’s why you earn, take some mindfulness classes, or do a one on one with a mental health professional, explore your inner workings (introspection).
+Close your eyes and intuit one person from your friends and family circles that your heart feels like connecting with that day and give them a call and have that 2 hour conversation with them, lighten your burdens, add value to their day, give yourself and them a reason to smile and miss you more.
 It is soooo energizing!
 I was very surprised by the power of emotional energy…. a Harvard grad helped me explore this in my hardest times.
 I highly recommend her philosophy:

 Ps.
 Vitamin D is the essence of life, a huge source of physical energy: if you’ve got tan/olive south asian skin tone you need 2 hours of sun on half your body exposed to recieve a day’s worth of vitamin D. The maximum I can do is roll up my sleeves to my elbows and not wear a head scarf..
 So I aim for 2 hours a day, and then some serious tanning on the weekends.
 Ask your doctors about Vitamin D tablets that you can take once in 2 weeks of a high dose of 50,000mg.
 I shall continue looking for this scholarly article for reference of absorption profiles according to skin color.